Esperanto orthography

 Esperanto is written in a Latin-script alphabet of twenty-eight letters, with upper and lower case.
 This is supplemented by punctuation marks and by various logograms, such as the digits 0–9, currency signs such as $ € ¥ £ ₷, and mathematical symbols.
 The creator of Esperanto, L. L. Zamenhof, declared a principle of "one letter, one sound", though this is a general rather than strict guideline.

 Twenty-two of the letters are identical in form to letters of the English alphabet (q, w, x, and y being omitted).
 The remaining six have diacritical marks: ĉ, ĝ, ĥ, ĵ, ŝ, and ŭ – that is, c, g, h, j, and s circumflex, and u breve.

-Latin alphabet
+Standard alphabet

 Standard Esperanto orthography uses the Latin script.